osullivp/Lego51515BLEArduinoTensorFlow/README.md

 - This is the key element in the solution as it provides a way to detect objects without having to custom code a TensorFlow app in either Android or RPi Python
 - I did also consider using AppInventor, as this contains a number of [object detection extensions](https://mit-cml.github.io/extensions/), but unfortunately these solutions were limited or too slow
 - I also experimented with a strategy of sticking simple text to the objects to be picked up and programmatically taking pics via AppInventor and then passing these to the [Google Cloud Text Detection API](https://cloud.google.com/vision/docs/ocr).
 This actually worked quite well but was too slow vs the Ard Detection App
 - Note that the Ard Object Detection app implements the [COCO dataset](https://cocodataset.org/#home).
 Therefore to avoid having the train a custom model, I decided to use a 'cup' as the object for the robot to pick up.
-Being a cyclinder, a cup has the added benefit that the robot grabber tool can pick it up consistently from all angles
+Being a cyclinder, a cup has the added benefit that the robot grabber tool can pick it up more consistently regardless of approach angle

 ## Key Challenges and Learnings